conan-io/docs/reference/commands.rst

 	$ conan search [-r REMOTE] [pattern]

-Search both package recipes and package binaries in the local cache or a remote server.
+Search both package recipes and package binaries in the local cache or in a remote server.
 If you provide a pattern, then it will search for existing package recipes matching that pattern.

 You can search in a remote or in the local cache, if nothing is specified, the local conan cache is